mambax7/efqdirectory/php_paypal/readme.txt

 Primary Account email address

 $paypal[command] (required)
-Must be set to “_xclick”.
+Must be set to "_xclick".

 $paypal[site_url] (optional)
 URL of website you plan to run the script under.
-The site url must always have a trailing forward slash “/” after the domain name. (ex: http://www.paypalsolutions.com/)
+The site url must always have a trailing forward slash "/" after the domain name. (ex: http://www.paypalsolutions.com/)

 $paypal[image_url] (optional)
 URL of the 150x50 pixel image you would like to use as your logo.